riachx/cyark-scripts/HousekeepingScript/README.txt

 BEFORE RUNNING:

-    1. Your RealityCapture.exe should be installed at C:\RealityCapture\RealityCapture.exe
+    1. Your RealityCapture.exe should be installed at C:\Program Files\Capturing Reality\RealityCapture\RealityCapture.exe

-        If not, edit the line:
+        If not, follow the prompts in the command prompt
-        "set RealityCaptureExe=C:\RealityCapture\RealityCapture.exe" in SetVariables.bat to
-        "set RealityCaptureExe=YourPathHere\RealityCapture.exe"

-    2. Keep the file RC_Global_Settings.rcconfig at the same location of the script.
+    2. Keep the file Global_Settings_RC.rcconfig at the same location of the script.
 Do not rename any of the files.

+    3. Close all instances of RealityCapture before proceeding.

+    4. CLICK CLOSE IF PROMPTED FOR RESTART!

 TO BEGIN:

     1. Double click Housekeeping.bat

-    2. There are no prompts for this script.
+    2. Follow the prompts

+    3. Click close if RealityCapture prompts you for a restart.

-    3. Once the script is finished, ensure your settings have changed. (eg. your cache location should be at D:Cache now).
+    4. Once the script is finished, ensure your settings have changed. (e.g. your cache location should be at D:\Cache or whatever path you specified).

 #################################################################